AdobeDocs/lightroom-api-docs/README.md

 #### Assets stored on Adobe's Creative Cloud

-The Adobe Lightroom-ACR API's currently have a limitation that Service clients must store their assets externally to Adobe's Creative Cloud...
+The Adobe Lightroom-ACR APIs currently have a limitation that Service clients must store their assets externally to Adobe's Creative Cloud.

 #### Assets stored externally to Adobe
 This applies to assets stored outside of Adobe's Creative Cloud and accessed via preSigned URL's